Enrique Yenny: Pioneros de Querétaro

 Yenny joined LFA expansion team Pioneros de Querétaro for the 2020 season, on loan from the Osos de Toluca.
 In Week 5 against the Dinos de Saltillo, he gave the Pioneros their first win of the season by kicking the game-winning field goal in the 9–8 win.
 The following week, Yenny broke his own league record for the longest field goal by kicking a 60-yarder against the Artilleros de Puebla.
 He was re-signed on a permanent basis ahead of the 2021 season.
 However, the season was postponed and ultimately canceled due to the COVID-19 pandemic.

 Dinos de Saltillo

 Yenny was traded to the Dinos de Saltillo in exchange for the second overall pick in the 2021 LFA draft, which was used to select wide receiver Jhovany Haro.
 In the 2022 season, Yenny went 5 for 9 on field goals and 14 for 16 on extra points, thus winning the LFA scoring title with 29 points.
 He again earned All-Star honors.

 Reyes de Jalisco

 In December 2022, Yenny signed with Reyes de Jalisco ahead of the 2023 LFA season.

+DC Defenders

+On 18 October 2023, Yenny signed with the DC Defenders of the XFL.
+On 15 January 2024, Yenny was selected by the Defenders in the 12th round of the Super Draft portion of the 2024 UFL dispersal draft.
+He was removed from the roster on 26 February 2024.